jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

-### Glyphs as used in BLA
+### Glyphs as used in ILA

 ![](E:\csharp\Enigma\docs\md\User-Manual\img\bla-glyphs.png)

 ### Rulerships

-In BLA, the rulerships differ strongly from the usual approach.
+In ILA, the rulerships differ strongly from the usual approach.
 Each sign has two rulers, a main ruler and a sub ruler.

 Each ruler pair rules two signs, but they exchange the roles of mainruler and subruler.